214G1A3356/CSM2024-25-Batch-A-12/README.md

       git  clone  https://github.com/214G1A3356/CSM2024-25-Batch-A-12.git
 ### Rename the folder name into " aswe "
       CSM2024-25-Batch-A-12 to aswe
+the internally functionality was build on the folder name with aswe
 ### Entering API Keys

 #### Configure API Keys Directly in the Application